-In the opinion of Ballard Spahr Andrews & Ingersoll, LLP, Bond Counsel, interest on the Bonds is excludable from gross income for purposes of federal income tax under existing laws as enacted and construed on the date of initial delivery of the Bonds, assuming the accuracy of the certifications of the Commonwealth and continuing compliance by the Commonwealth with its covenants relating to the requirements of the Internal Revenue Code of 1986, as amended (the "Code").
-Interest on the Bonds will not be a preference item for purposes of determining either individual or corporate federal alternative minimum tax, but interest on a Bond held by a corporation (other than an S Corporation, regulated investment company, real estate investment trust or real estate mortgage investment conduit) may be indirectly subject to federal alternative minimum tax because of its inclusion in the adjusted current earnings of the corporate holder.
-Interest on Bonds held by certain foreign corporations may be subject to the branch profits tax imposed by the Code.
+In the opinion of Pepper Hamilton LLP, Bond Counsel, interest on the Bonds is excluded from the gross income of the owners of the Bonds for federal income tax purposes under existing law as enacted and construed on the date of initial delivery of the Bonds, assuming the accuracy of the certifications of the Commonwealth and continuing compliance by the Commonwealth with its covenants relating to the requirements of the Internal Revenue Code of 1986, as amended (the "Code").
+Interest on the Bonds will not be an item of tax preference under the Code for purposes of determining the federal alternative minimum tax imposed on individuals and corporations.
+Interest on a Bond held by a corporation (other than an S Corporation, regulated investment company, real estate investment trust or real estate mortgage investment conduit) may be indirectly subject to federal alternative minimum tax because of its inclusion in the adjusted current earnings of the corporate holder.
+Interest on a Bond held by a foreign corporation may be subject to the branch profits tax imposed by the Code.